 “Palo Alto’s Green Gables is a large, primarily residential borough offering an array of home styles and vintages in a peaceful setting.”

-The southern sub-boroughs of Leland Manor began development in 1948 and was completed by the mid-1950s while the other Eichler development of Triple El (which refers to Elsinore Drive, Elsinore Court and El Cajon Way) was constructed in 1955.
+The southern sub-boroughs of Leland Manor began development in 1948 and were completed by the mid-1950s while the other Eichler development of Triple El (which refers to Elsinore Drive, Elsinore Court, and El Cajon Way) was constructed in 1955.

 The established residential neighborhood of Green Gables, with its 80+ years of home styles, offers a look through the ages.
 Homebuyers can find the perfect place to call home in one of the peaceful, unique sub-boroughs Green Gables has to offer.

 - Large variety of pre and post-war home styles as well as many modern manors

 - Comprised of a number of sub-districts located north of Midtown, offering variety in architectural style and atmosphere

 - Access to Palo Alto’s excellent public schools

 - Regionally famous annual “Christmas Tree Lane” on Fulton Street

 Green Gables, as with many of Palo Alto’s boroughs, was once part of the Rancho Rinconada del Arroyo de San Francisquito granted to Maria Antonia Mesa in 1841.

 Maria was married to Don Rafael Soto, son of an explorer who came to California with the DeAnza party.
 Soto was a savvy businessman, building a landing on San Francisquito Creek and shipping lumber, hides, and tallow to San Francisco.
 Unfortunately, Soto staked his claim on the north side of the creek, on land already granted to the Arguellos.
 After his death, his widow Maria moved to the south side of the creek and received a land grant that extended from the creek to Oregon Expressway and from the bay to El Camino Real.